gam415/gwtasdevs.github.io/README.md

   * `Slowload`: allows setting a hotkey to delay loading an isntance until it is pressed
   * `SpeedrunScriptingTools`: allows writing in-game scripts

+## Addiitonal plugins
+More useful plugins for speedruns can be found [here](https://github.com/gam415/GWToolboxPlugins)

 ## Advanced
 The code to modify `gwca.dll` and allow minipet targeting can be found [here](https://github.com/gwtasdevs/gwca-patcher)